top of page

 I have used 2 strands of Scheepjes Our Tribe merino blend for this demonstration because the Sashiko Happy Coat uses this yarn double stranded - so this is exactly like what your beginning stitches should look like for the coat.
 Colours used here is 974 The Curio Crafts Room (blue) and 977 A Spoonful of Yarn (green).
 So luscious!

-Other places you might want to use a reversed starting loop (RSL):
+Moving on to other places you might want to use a reversed starting loop (RSL):

 1. Working in the round where you want to avoid a hole at the centre of your project: Instead of ch4 (or thereabouts), ss to beg ch then working round 1 into the chain ring, consider RSL, ch2, work your first round into the beg ch (which will stretch to accomodate as you work the stitches), ss to close the first round, stabilise the centre of the crochet gently with one hand and pull on the beginning tail with the other hand until the stretched ch closes down to nothing!